Rhim Ju-yeon

-Rhim Ju-yeon (born April 9, 1976) is a comics writer from South Korea, the creator of the manhwa President Dad and Ciel.
+Rhim Ju-yeon (born April 9, 1976) is a comics creator from South Korea, creator of manhwa President Dad and Ciel.
 Rhim debuted in 1999 after she won an accessit from the fourth manhwa contest held by "ISSUE", a manhwa magazine for girls' readers.
 The awarded work titled "Confession of a Corrupted Public Official" is a parody of The X-Files.
 Since that her works are known for her sharp sense of humor and parody.